Chapter 4: How to Get Rid of Mice

 - Place the dead mouse in a plastic bag and tightly seal it.

 - Throw the bag into a covered trash can.

 - Remove the gloves and thoroughly wash your hands

 How to Keep Mice Away

-- Install a squirrel guard around bird feeders to deter mice.
+- Guards: Install squirrel guards around bird feeders to stop them from luring mice.

 What Scent Will Keep Mice Away?

 Mice generally do not like the scent of peppermint, eucalyptus or spearmint.
 However, even though they may not like the smell of these oils, it doesn’t mean they won’t find a way into your home.
 The best way to keep mice away is to seal holes and keep the inside and outside of your home clean and clutter-free.

 Although vinegar has a strong scent, it won’t likely keep mice away and won’t eliminate them.

 Do Mothballs Keep Mice Away?